go-delve/delve/README.md

 * `goroutines` - Print status of all goroutines.

+* `breakpoints` - Print information on all active breakpoints.

 * `print $var` - Evaluate a variable.

 * `info $type [regex]` - Outputs information about the symbol table.
 An optional regex filters the list.
 Example `info funcs unicode`.
 Valid types are: